ikoniqoz/nitrodocs/content/reference/server-requirements.md

 There are plans for other database systems, but for now the newer MySQL version the better.

-### PHP 5.2.x or higher
+### PHP 5.4.x or higher

-PHP 5.2 and PHP 5.3 are both fully supported.
+PHP 5.2 and PHP 5.3 are no longer supported by NitroCMS.

 ### GD 2